Lankyadventurer/Verdantia/Var'Magnus.md

-The Stoneborn are heralded as one of the most steadfast Races in all of Verdantia.
-Creating vast and mighty fortresses, both above and below ground, is their forte.
+The Stoneborn are heralded as one of the most steadfast races in all of Verdantia.
+The creation of vast and mighty fortresses, both above and below ground, is their forte.

 So what caused this Kingdom to fail?
 Nobody can say for certain.